"I Waited 42 Years"

 its series Creators at Carnegie.

-not just SMiLE, but selections
+not just SMiLE,

 from The Beach Boys catalogue too.